-This is an excellent tree to help attract the birds.
-Also, you can transplant it quickly, and it is a robust tree, but considered to be weedy by gardeners.
-It can also handle droughts and heat easily.
-Supposed to be somewhat slow to grow evergreen.
-It feels most soils well; however, in poor soil, it may not rise to be any more significant than a bush.
+Cedar trees is an excellent tree to help attract the birds.
+Also, you can transplant it quickly, and it is a robust tree but considered to be weedy by gardeners.
+It can also handle droughts and heat efficiently.
+You are supposed to be somewhat slow to grow evergreen.
+It feels most soils well; however, it may not rise to be any more significant than a bush in poor soil.
 There are two different leaf types: Spreading needle leaves and just sharp.

 The scientific name Cedrus is derived from the Latin word kédros.
-This is the same derivation that we get the word citron or citrus from.
-Cedars are closely related to Juniper trees, but not so close to the fir tree as initially thought.
+This is the exact derivation that we get the word citron or citrus from.
+Cedars are closely related to Juniper trees but not so close to the fir tree as initially thought.
 There are many other species of Cedar trees.
-These are all similar, yet from different areas of the world.
-Other species include Atlas, Cyprus, Deodar, Lebanon, and Turkish Cedar.
+These are all similar, yet from different world areas; Other species include Atlas, Cyprus, Deodar, Lebanon, and Turkish Cedar.

 Cedar trees are used in horticulture.
 They're grown on tree farms and sold as a decoration for the holidays.
-They're used to make cedar chests, although in North America the Juniperus virginiana is used in their place.
+They're used to make cedar chests, although, in North America, the Juniperus virginiana is used in their place.
 Juniperus virginiana is also known as the Red Cedar.
-Genuine Cedar trees are not native to North America.
+Real Cedar trees are not native to North America.
 The foul-tasting resin from Cedarwood is used to repel moths from clothing.
-This is the origin of the Cedar's chest.
-Cedar is also a fast-burning wood that emits a sweet-smelling smoke.
+This is the origin of Cedar's chest.
+Cedar is also a fast-burning wood that emits sweet-smelling smoke.

 USDA Climate Zones 2 through 9